PDE estimates for multi-dimensional KPZ equation: Bounds for the infra-red cut-off inhomogeneous equation

-Our actual mechanism of separation of scales (see third article in the series) is actually different.
-The reason is that the integral equation (\ref{eq:4.3}) is a delay, non-local equation which does not satisfy at all the maximum principle, and we have no a priori bounds for its solutions.
-So we introduce instead in the sequel a very simple {\em infra-red cut-off of scale $j$} for the propagator, namely, we replace $\nu\Del$ by $\nu\Del-M^{-j}$.
-Denoting by $G^{j\to}$ the Green kernel of the operator $\nu\Del-M^{-j}$, one has the explicit formula \BEQ G^{j\to}(t,x;t',x')={\bf 1}_{t>t'} e^{-M^{-j}(t-t')} \frac{e^{-|x-x'|^2/2\nu(t-t')}}{(2\pi\nu(t-t'))^{d/2}}, \EEQ which makes apparent an exponential decay in time and space: since $\inf_{s>0} (\frac{|x-x'|^2}{2\nu s}+sM^{-j})\approx M^{-j/2} |x-x'|$, \BEQ G^{j\to}(t,x;t',x')\lesssim (t-t')^{-d/2} e^{-cM^{-j}(t-t')-cM^{-j/2}|x-x'|}. \EEQ for some constant $c>0$.
+We shall not pursue along this road in this article.
+The reason is that the integral equation (\ref{eq:4.3}) is a delay, non-local equation which does not satisfy at all the maximum principle, and we have no a priori bounds for its solutions, save in the {\em perturbative} regime where $g$ or $\eta$ is small.
+So we introduce instead in the sequel a very simple {\em infra-red cut-off of scale $j$} for the propagator, namely, we replace $\nu\Del$ by $\nu\Del-2^{-j}$.
+Denoting by $G^{j\to}$ the Green kernel of the operator $\nu\Del-2^{-j}$, one has the explicit formula \BEQ G^{j\to}(t,x;t',x')={\bf 1}_{t>t'} e^{-2^{-j}(t-t')} p_{\nu(t-t')}(x-x'), \EEQ which makes apparent an exponential decay in time and space: since $\inf_{s>0} (\frac{|x-x'|^2}{2\nu s}+s2^{-j})\approx 2^{-j/2} |x-x'|$, \BEQ G^{j\to}(t,x;t',x')\lesssim (t-t')^{-d/2} e^{-c2^{-j}(t-t')-c2^{-j/2}|x-x'|}. \EEQ for some constant $c>0$.
 The idea is that $G^{j\to}$ is a good substitute for the sum $\sum_{k\le j} G^k$.
-We also replace the force term $g$ by $g^j$ such that $g^j(t,x)=O((M^{-j})^{1+d_{\phi}})$ as for $\eta^j$, see (\ref{eq:scaling}).
+We also replace the force term $g$ by $g^j$ such that $g^j(t,x)=O((2^{-j})^{1+d_{\phi}})$ as for $\eta^j$, see (\ref{eq:scaling}).
 Thus the new equation is the following.